JSON RPC

 • latest : tag - The last block mined.

 • pending : tag - The last block mined plus pending transactions.
-Use only with eth_getTransactionCount.
+Use only with eth_getTransactionCountarrow-up-right.

 • finalized : tag - The most recent crypto-economically secure block.
 It cannot be reorganized outside manual intervention driven by community coordination.